ezraroi/Human-AI-Collab/output/concepts.md

     (No tension → no symbolic metabolism.)
 - **Shaped/Experienced Through → Functional Alterity**
     (Alterity does not create the gap but influences how the user encounters it inside the ZPD.)
+- **Operationalized As (in Field Viability Schema) →** mismatch(D,C), which denotes the experienced/effective version of the Challenge Gap, distinguished from the structural gap itself.

 ---